mednartem/infinite_test_task/README.md

 # Test Framework

-This repository contains test automation framework for local run in parallel tests used for making test task for [**Infinite company**](https://www.infinite.com/).
+This repository houses a comprehensive UI test automation framework designed for local parallel test execution.
+The framework is specifically crafted as test task for [**Infinite Company**](https://www.infinite.com/).

 ## Overview